1954 Sofades earthquake: Impact

 Damage was observed mostly in the Thessalian Plain, specifically in the prefectures of Karditsa, Larissa, Trikala, Phthiotis, Magnesia and Evritania.
 The villages of Paschalitsa, Neo Ikonio, Asimochori, Fyllo, Grammatiko and Othomaniko among others suffered severe to complete damage.
-The villages near the epicenter also suffered major effects such as liquefaction; this was possibly due to the soft sedimentary rocks that comprise the Thessalian plains and the large scale intensities recorded in the regions.
+The villages near the epicenter also suffered major affects such as liquefaction; this was possibly due to the soft sedimentary rocks that comprise the Thessalian plains and the large scale intensities recorded in the regions.
 Surface ruptures were produced, measuring 5 km in length at most, which also interrupted and disrupted a train line connecting villages and to other regions.

+Local transport networks were badly affected, with damage to rail and road infrastructure, damage or destroyed.

-Overall records say the tremor caused $3.15 or 100 million Francs (1954 rate) in damages.
+Overall records say the tremor caused $3.15 or 100 million Francs (1954 rate) in damage.
 About 28,000 structures and homes sustained damage, 6,599 of which were destroyed, while 22,074 structures were slightly to heavily damaged.
 25−31 people died and 717 people were injured.